FlannyH/SoundfontStudies/README.md

 - Tuning scale: how many semitones there are between each MIDI key
 - Initial attenuation** in linear space

 To determine which zones to use when playing a note, there are key ranges and velocity ranges.
-For a given `Preset`, you can loop over each `Zone`, check if the midi key and velocity are in-between or equal to those range values, and if they are, that note should be used for that note.
+For a given `Preset`, you can loop over each `Zone`, check if the midi key and velocity are in-between or equal to those range values, and if they are, that zone should be used for that note.

 *Subject to change
 **Not entirely sure how this should be implemented in a synthesizer myself.